 New Research on Surface Ocean Formation

-For the first time, a team of planetary astronomers has constructed and applied three-dimensional global climate models to simulate the conditions on the early Earth and early Venus.6 The team of six planetary astronomers led by Martin Turbet demonstrated that for both the early Earth and early Venus, water clouds preferentially formed on the nightside (the side of the planet not exposed to the Sun).
+For the first time, a team of planetary astronomers has constructed and applied three-dimensional global climate models to simulate the conditions on early Earth and early Venus.6 The team of six planetary astronomers led by Martin Turbet demonstrated that for both early Earth and early Venus, water clouds preferentially formed on the nightside (the side of the planet not exposed to the Sun).

 The accumulation of clouds on the nightside mitigates the thermal cooling to interplanetary space that would otherwise occur.
 Furthermore, water vapor is a powerful greenhouse gas.
-Turbet’s team calculated the net warming effect of the water clouds on surfaces of the early Earth and Venus.
+Turbet’s team calculated the net warming effect of the water clouds on surfaces of early Earth and Venus.
 For early Earth, it is 50 watts per square meter (W/m2).
 For early Venus, it is 120 W/m2.
 These values compare with 340.5 and 675 W/m2 of total warming, respectively, on the surfaces of Earth and Venus today.

 The team of astronomers also calculated the degree to which both Earth and Venus would need to cool down from their initial high accretion temperatures for liquid water to condense out from their atmospheres to form surface liquid water.
 The surface of Venus would need to receive no more than 325 W/m2 of warming and Earth no more than 312.5 W/m2.